 Continuity is an essential part of a successful athletic program, and in his first 21 seasons at the helm of Kansas soccer, head coach Mark Francis has brought just that.

-After taking over a program just past its infancy, Francis effectively etched his signature on Kansas soccer by becoming not only the winningest coach in its history, but leading his team to eight NCAA Tournaments, 16 Big 12 Championship Tournaments and helping 74 student-athletes garner all-conference accolades, including six that went on to earn All-America status.
+After taking over a program just past its infancy, Francis effectively etched his signature on Kansas soccer by becoming not only the winningest coach in its history, but leading his team to nine NCAA Tournaments, 17 Big 12 Championship Tournaments and helping 77 student-athletes garner all-conference accolades, including seven that went on to earn All-America status.

 Francis’ résumé is extensive, as he has coached and played at nearly all levels of the game.
 Francis worked his way up through the head coaching ranks wearing a whistle at the high school, junior college, Division I and professional levels.
 As a player, Francis was a three-time All-American at SMU and spent 10 seasons playing professionally in the APSL, the NPSL and the USISL.

 After moving into its new, state-of-the-art facility at Rock Chalk Park in 2014, Francis’ program took another step forward, elevating itself as one of the top teams in the Big 12 and a perennial top-25 NCAA squad.
 Now as the tenants of one of the top soccer facilities in the U.S., Francis and his staff are attracting some of the top talent from across the globe to Lawrence and the results over the last six seasons can back up the progress being made.